Skip to Content

 Discover Milwaukee's Water Story

-The Water Current Tour is a self-guided walking tour that includes educational signs and artwork to guide visitors to Milwaukee’s Walker’s Point neighborhood, along the Water Technology District and into the Harbor District to experience the city’s various water-related assets, including the Global Water Center, University of Wisconsin-Milwaukee School of Freshwater Sciences and Harbor View Plaza.
+The Water Current Tour is a self-guided walking tour featuring educational signs and artwork.
+It takes visitors through Milwaukee’s Walker’s Point neighborhood, the Water Technology District, and the Harbor District, showcasing key water-related sites such as the Global Water Center, University of Wisconsin-Milwaukee School of Freshwater Sciences, and Harbor View Plaza.

 Great Lakes & St. Lawrence Cities Initiative

-Mayors of cities whose population and economy rely on Great Lakes water have formed a bi-national coalition called the Great Lakes & St. Lawrence Cities Initiative.
-The organization actively works with federal, state and provincial governments to advance the protection and restoration of the Great Lakes ecosystem through development and implementation of a comprehensive Great Lakes Protection and Restoration Plan.
+Mayors of cities that rely on the Great Lakes for their population and economy have formed a bi-national coalition called the Great Lakes & St. Lawrence Cities Initiative.
+This organization works with federal, state, and provincial governments to protect and restore the Great Lakes ecosystem through a comprehensive Great Lakes Protection and Restoration Plan.
 Mayors are active participants in Great Lakes issues relating to governance, economics and science.

 Mayor's Commission on Water Equity

-Help Protect Our Source Water - Lake Michigan
+Help Protect Lake Michigan – Milwaukee’s Source Water

 Please wait while we gather your results.